 - You will receive a Certificate of Eligibility.
 Submit one copy to Financial Aid Office, located in Kee Hall.

-Information about Montgomery GI Bill pay rates can be found here.
+Information about Montgomery GI Bill® pay rates, opens in a new window.

 - Who’s Eligible For